 - Created a DPA (Data Processing Agreement) for customers who want it can request.
 We have acquired DPAs from our sub-processors as well.

 - Went through all of our security processes and documented everything on our internal wiki.

 - Restricted access to customers' data.
 Supporters need an explicit approval on every lookup either per case or given globally through the support chat widget.

 - Added an accept cookies widget.

-- Create a public GDPR wiki where we have documented processes and decisions.
+- Created a public GDPR wiki where we have documented processes and decisions.
 The pages have all been incorporated in our legal documents but serves as work-in-progress documentation to be as transparent as possible.